-The North Face Base Camp Duffel was our favourite duffel bag of the bunch that we reviewed this year.
+The North Face Base Camp Duffel was my favourite duffel bag for years, but it has been replaced by a more functional model - North Face THE Duffel.
 Much like its predecessors, it’s a tough, feature-filled and versatile duffel bag that truly stands out among the crowd.

 Because of its outstanding performance, we awarded this bag the Best Overall Duffel Bag Award in our best duffel bag buying guide.

 So, if you’re looking to buy a new duffel bag for your next big adventure, then look no further than The North Face Base Camp Duffel.
 It won’t let you down, no matter what use you may find for it, whether that be a long hiking trip to icy conditions, or as carry-on luggage on a weekend trip to see your family.